ZengEno/ai-md-editor-frontend/README.md

    ```

 5. Open the web page:
-   After running the above command, you will see a link in the terminal.
-Open that link in your web browser to access the editor.
+   After running the above command, the web page will be available at `http://localhost:5173/ai-md-editor/`, you can open it in your web browser (Recommend Chrome or Edge).

 **Note**: Ensure that the backend service is running simultaneously to use the web page effectively.